MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-tutorial.md

 ---
 title: Data Activator tutorial using sample data
 description: Learn how Data Activator works using sample data.
+Data Activator is a powerful tool for working with data and creating triggers based on specific conditions.
 author: davidiseminger
 ms.author: davidi
-ms.topic: conceptual
+ms.topic: how-to
-ms.custom:
+ms.custom: FY25Q1-Linter
-ms.date: 03/22/2024
+ms.date: 09/10/2024
+#customer intent: As a Fabric user I want to learn more about Data Activator using a tutorial and sample data.
 ---

-# Data Activator tutorial using sample data
+# Learn Data Activator using sample data

-> [!IMPORTANT]
-> Data Activator is currently in preview.

 This step-by-step tutorial uses the sample *Packages* data that comes with reflex.
 By the end of this tutorial, you'll have accomplished the following: